andrew128/andrew128.github.io/_posts/2021-6-19-FollyString.md

   }
 ```

+The function `shrink()` is again divided into a separate branch for each of small, medium, and large.
-below is the shrink size for the small
+Below is the shrink size for the small.

 ```
 template <class Char>